Psychedelic/plug-docs/docs/future-vision/plug-future.md

 ## Data Composability For All

 With [DAB]() integration, user's will be able to auto-populate their Plug profile metadata directly into any apps that use the PlugAgent.
 DAB & Plug work together to enable a true metaverse by having **all** of your data follow you around.
-Gone are the days of tech companies that create lock-in, not through having the best tech, but holding the most data.
+Gone are the days of tech companies that lock-in, not through having the best tech, but holding the most data.